About the Lakes Region of New Hampshire

 View Waterfront Properties for Sale on Smaller Lakes

 By virtue of its size alone, Lake Winnipesaukee dominates the Lakes Region of New Hampshire.
 Stretching 72 miles across, it has 180 miles of coastline and more than 250 habitable islands.
-With its many coves, bays, and inlets giving intermittent views of the lake, Winnipesaukee doesn't appear as one … [Read More]
+With its many coves, bays, and inlets giving intermittent views of the lake, Winnipesaukee doesn't appear … [Read More]

 Big Squam Lake, Little Squam Lake and White Oak Pond — spring fed bodies of water connected by a channel — are havens of unspoiled beauty for discriminating buyers.
 Big Squam is New Hampshire's second largest lake, with 65 miles of shoreline and 10 miles of open waterways.
 Coves for fishing and … [Read More]